cvasi-tktd/cvasi/doc/manual.md

 #> 1 <LmnSchmS>   0.395      NA " multiplication factor out of range: BM.EP50 > 1e+30"
 ```

-In this example, the binary search narrows down the requested `BM.EP10`
+In this example, the binary search finds a `BM.EP10` with acceptable
-in less than ten model iterations.
+precision in less than ten iterations.
 For the `BM.EP50`, the algorithm
 re-uses the knowledge gained from previously performed calculations but
 is ultimately unable to find a suitable multiplication factor within the
-allowed range.
+allowed range of multiplication factors.

 # References